 For teens, the rations would be a third more than the ration of an adult.

 When eating foods rich in protein, it is recommended:

 - Increase consumption of fish versus meat.
-Either blue fish (Sardines, salmon, tuna, etc..) as white fish (cod, sea bass, monkfish, etc..).
+Either oily fish (Sardines, salmon, tuna, etc..) or white fish (cod, sea bass, monkfish, etc..).

 - We should choose white meat rather than red meat , so chicken, turkey or rabbit should be best considered than beef or lamb.